-Bone Grafting in Marion, OH
+Bone Grafting in Marion, Ohio

 What is Bone Grafting?

 Over time, the jawbone around missing teeth begins to reabsorb and atrophy.
 Unfortunately, this often leaves patients with poor quality and quantity of bone needed for dental implants.
-In these situations, most won’t be good candidates for implants.
+In these situations, most won’t be good candidates for dental implants.

 Bone grafting is an oral surgery procedure that involves adding mass to the jawbone.
 By doing so, you’ll have the following: